hiruni25/AboutMe/README.md

-- 👋 Hi, I’m Hiruni Anuththara De Silva
+- 👋 Hi, I’m Hiruni Anuththara De Silva.
-- 👀 I’m interested in Software Engineering
+- 👀 I’m interested in Software Engineering.
+- 🌱 I’m currently working as a Software Engineer Intern at Third Space Global.
-- 🌱 I’m currently reading BSc. in IT & Management at Faculty of IT University of Moratuwa
+- 🌱 I’m reading BSc. in IT & Management at Faculty of IT University of Moratuwa - Batch 18.
-- 💞️ I’m looking to collaborate on Software Development Projects
+- 💞️ I’m looking to collaborate on Software Development Projects.
 - 📫 You can reach me via hiruni.18@itfac.mrt.ac.lk

 <!---